5stars217/5stars217.github.io/_posts/2023-08-08-red-teaming-with-ml-models.md

 A non commented version can be found in the Github Repo:
 The model will work as expected at the end (mathematically correct).

-Let’s start by creating a Keras lambda layer for arbitrary expressions:
+Let's start by using `tensorflow` and `keras`.

 ```python
 from tensorflow import keras

 ```

-Next, we'll define the lambda layer for arbitrary expressions:
+Next, we'll define the `lambda` layer for arbitrary expressions.

+In `Keras`, a `Lambda` layer can be used to applythings like simple arithmetic, or modify something for prototyping as a layer in the model, to save time.
+ It's a way to perform arbitrary operations in the middle of a Keras model without having to define a new custom layer.

+Unfortunately, it is compeltely arbitary, supporting all pythonic functionality.

+So we create the `Lambda` layer and call `exec()`:

  ```
  from tensorflow import keras